ddashwood/FreemarketFx.ShoppingBasket/README.md

 of Nuget package versions between different projects.
 See `Directory.Packages.props` for details.

 Package Source Mapping has been used.
+See `nuget.config` for details.
 Although the benefits of this won't be apparent whilst there is only a single Nuget source, the use of Package Sourcee Mapping is considered best practice so that if, in future, further Nuget sources are added, we can explicitly state which package comes from which source, preventing a malicious (or accidental) actor from publishing a package to a public source with the same name as a package we are using from a private source.

 ### Future Enhancements